w3c/wai-curricula/content/content-author/data-tables.md

 * designate the cell role and scope in a table, including header and data cells
 * provide table summaries and descriptions to help users understand the purpose of complex tables
 * ensure presentation of data table content in a meaningful sequence for different user configurations and assistive technologies
-* identify related requirements for:
+* identify requirements for authoring tools to produce appropriate markup for data tables
-  * designers to ensure appropriate contrast ratio for data tables
+* identify related requirements for designers to ensure appropriate contrast ratio for data tables
-  * authoring tools to produce appropriate markup for data tables

 {% include excol.html type="all" %}